 - But, natural fresh water resources are distributed unequally (in terms of volume and accessibility) across the different regions of the world

-- Distribution of fresh water resources (in terms of available volume in each area), water supply capacity, effective management of water supplies, finances, climate and rainfall, frequency and intensity of natural events like droughts, population growth, fresh water demand and withdrawal rates (from the agricultural, industry and municipal sectors), renewal rates, use of man made fresh water generation technology like desalination, and many other factors, have an impact on how close to running out of fresh water a city or town (or region) is.
+- Distribution of fresh water resources (in terms of available volume in each area), water supply capacity, effective management of water supplies, finances, local climate and rainfall, frequency and intensity of natural events like droughts, population growth, fresh water demand and withdrawal rates (from the agricultural, industry and municipal sectors), renewal rates, use of man made fresh water generation technology like desalination, and many other factors, have an impact on a city or town’s water supplies

 - Because of this, each city and town ultimately faces a different situation and different challenges in providing fresh water supplies to their population now, and going into the future i.e. having adequate supplies of fresh water resources are a localized issue, and not as much a global one

 - Some countries have far more abundant natural water resources and supplies than others.
-Other countries have far more wetter and less hotter climates than others (which impacts renewal rates, and the hydrologic cycle)
+Other countries have far more wetter and cooler climates than others (which impacts renewal rates, and the hydrologic cycle)

-- Some cities and town are far more water scarce and water stressed than others.
+- Some cities and towns are far more water scarce and water stressed than others.
 This is particularly a problem in population dense cities, or places with higher levels of economic activity

 - Some underdeveloped and developing regions have long faced severe socio economic consequences as a result of not having access to even safe and clean drinking water, and not having access to basic sanitation and hygiene services